istio/istio.io/content/en/blog/2023/egress-sni/index.md

       - name: envoy

 ---
-# And finally, the configuration of the SNI forwarder,
+# And finally, the configuration of the SNI forwarder
 # it's internal listener, and the patch to the original Gateway
-# listener to route everything into the SNI forwarder.
+# listener to route everything into the SNI forwarder
 apiVersion: networking.istio.io/v1alpha3
 kind: EnvoyFilter
 metadata: